Amtrak and Daylight Saving Time with a Superliner sleeper can in the background.

 As a side note, Arizona doesn’t observe Daylight Saving Time, so if you’re traveling through that region, there’s no need to worry about a time change!

-Hawaii does not participate in Daylight Saving Time either, but Amtrak does not run there, which is irrelevant to this article.
+Hawaii does not observe Daylight Saving Time either, but Amtrak does not operate there, which is irrelevant to this article.

 Cows in a field around McGregor, Texas, as seen from the windows of the Texas Eagle.